ARIA-Funded-TREND/HMS/README.md

 ## 🏗️ Architecture
 ![System Architecture](./assests/Architecture.png)

-Latent QL, KL, and VL tokens are initialized from a random distribution and used as feedforward (FF) input or receptive field (RF).
-Input QX, KX, VX, and µ act as proximal (P), distal (D), and universal (U) contextual factors (CFs) providing feedback (FB).
-The Qm, Km, and Vm TPN-like circuits evolve via asynchronous triadic Modulation Transfer Functions (AMTF) under apical drive and apical drive + awake thought states.
-The evolved Qm, Km, and Vm are then selected and fed into the self-attention block.
+Latent Q_L, K_L, and V_L tokens are initialized from a random distribution and used as feedforward (FF) inputs or receptive fields (R).
+Input Q_X, K_X, V_X, and µ act as proximal (P), distal (D), and universal (U) contextual fields (CFs), providing feedback (FB) on the fly.
+The Q_m, K_m, and V_m TPN-like circuits evolve via asynchronous triadic Modulation Transfer Functions (AMTFs) under apical drive and apical drive + awake thought states.
+The evolved Q_m, K_m, and V_m are then selected and fed into the self-attention block.

 ## Gradient Flow